mmomtchev/napi-inherit/README.md

 The methods shown here are not perfect but they get the job done satisfying all the requirements:

-- They use only N-API and they are independent of the Node.js / V8 version used
+- They use only Node-API and they are independent of the Node.js / V8 version used
 - The classes appear to be inherited to the JS end-user (`instanceof` works as expected)
 - The C++ implementations can share method code in a base class
 - They cover the two most common use-cases: C++ inheritance and `EventEmitter` inheritance